July 23, 2022 5 min read

-Currently, the Peruvian Ceviche is considered a cultural heritage because this dish represents the country’s unique flavors, smells, colors, and even way of life.
+Currently, the Peruvian Ceviche is considered a cultural heritage because this dish represents the country’s unique flavours, smells, colours, and even way of life.
 Ceviche is made from various types of fish bathed in lime juice until it's safe for consumption.

 In the middle of the 20th century, the use of orange juice was changed to lemon juice and the marinating time was reduced.
 In turn, the Japanese immigration to Peru helped shape the technique, with more precise cuts of the fish and shorter processing times.